 "When students engage in their learning as well as the environment in which they learn, opportunities emerge that help shape an optimal experience."

 Associate Professor Peter Cabot

-UQ UNION PROFILE

-Brodie T. Fennel.
-Vice President (Student Rights)
+STUDENT PROFILE Kaiyin Wu, Vice President (Student Rights), UQ Union

 The UQ Union is the elected body that represents all students at UQ.
-We strongly support student representation and believe that the importance of independent voices is paramount.
+We strongly support student representation and believe that the importance of independent voices cannot be understated.
 As student representatives, you form the link between the student body and university decision makers.
 You have the rare opportunity to shape the delivery of education at UQ for the better.
 The role of student representatives in raising the student voice is indispensable in achieving good outcomes for students.
-Ultimately, all decisions that are made at UQ impact students, so, truly positive change can only occur when the university listens to the collective student voice.
+Ultimately, all decisions made at UQ impact students and so, truly positive change can only occur when the university listens to the student voice.

-The UQ Union has a highly significant role in representation.
+The UQ Union has a significant role in representation.
 We sit on many of the top level committees at UQ and we coordinate the Academic Advocacy Network - a network of student representatives on committees at the School and Faculty level that helps us more effectively advocate for students.